 Learning remotely: advice for current students

-We appreciate that this is an unsettling time and you may have a lot of concerns.
-After your safety and wellbeing, our next priority is to ensure your education can continue with the minimal disruption possible.
+We appreciate that this is an unsettling and difficult time and you may have a lot of concerns.
+After your safety and wellbeing, our next priority is to ensure your studies can continue with the minimum of disruption possible.

 - Follow your usual routine as much as you possibly can.
 Your teacher will set work for you as per your existing timetable and will be available at the start of each session for any queries - this includes any English and maths lessons.